jghazarian/blitl/README.md

 ```

 blitl will pass it a block containing script tags for the in-browser versions of coffee-script and less.
-You can specify where they placed in the template by yielding:
+You can specify where they are placed in the template by yielding:

 ```jade
 !!!
 5